 College Station, TX 77840

 Festive parades, trees decked out in colorful lights and ribbons, and a sprawling winter wonderland where it snows every night.
-These are just a few of the ways you can experience the magic of the most wonderful time of the year in College Station, home to 54 days of holiday events in November and December.
-Say “howdy” to jolly old Saint Nick in the fun-for-all-ages Santa’s Wonderland, go on a tasting tour of a first-class winery, and shop for unique gifts in lively historic Downtown Bryan.
+These are just a few of the ways you can experience the magic of the most wonderful time of the year in College Station, home to multiple events in November and December.
+Say “howdy” to jolly old Saint Nick in the fun-for-all-ages Santa’s Wonderland, go on a tasting tour of a first-class winery, and shop for unique gifts in our many shops.
 Add a touch of Texas charm and make your holidays your own in College Station.
 Here’s how.

 Experience Santa’s Wonderland

 Towering slopes blanketed by fresh white snow.
 Horse-drawn carriage rides though breathtaking displays of three million lights.
 Visits with Santa in his very own cottage.
 A full stocking’s worth of holiday cheer awaits at Santa’s Wonderland in College Station.
-From Nov.
-8 through Dec.
-30, feel like you’re in the North Pole as you sip hot cocoa and revel in all the Christmas cheer.
+Feel like you’re in the North Pole as you sip hot cocoa and revel in all the Christmas cheer.
 Go on a hay or carriage ride to see the lights, slide down a snowy hill on an inner tube, and enjoy your favorite festive tunes performed by some of the Lone Star State’s most talented musicians.

 Although these activities are more than enough to keep you busy, we’re just getting started.
 Find some one-of-a-kind gifts for the fine folks on your shopping list in Santa’s Town, home to 25,000 square feet of covered shopping.
 Take photos in one of two Texas-sized snow globes or with the giant polar bear statues that guard the bright lights of the Lone Star Grand Illumination.
 If you’re traveling with your kids, take them to meet Tinsel the Elf to see if they’re on the naughty or nice list, and let them ride Santa’s Wonderland Kid’s Train before visiting the petting zoo.